domwoe/datamarket/resources/Week1.md

 3. **Funf** (http://www.funf.org/about.html) The Funf Open Sensing Framework is an extensible sensing and data processing framework for mobile devices, supported and maintained by Behavio.
 The core concept is to provide an open source, reusable set of functionalities, enabling the collection, uploading, and configuration of a wide range of data signals accessible via mobile phones.

 4. **sensor-data-collection-library** A simple library for logging sensor data to a file. (https://code.google.com/p/sensor-data-collection-library/)

+5. **TilePay** (https://www.tilepay.org/).
+Manages the payment addresses that can be assigned to each device for data that you might want to sell to the manufacturers.
+Cryptotronix announced a partnership with TilePay to help enable cryptocurrency payments to IoT devices (http://cryptotronix.com/2014/12/10/tilepay/).
+TilePay is a decentralized payment system based on the Bitcoin blockchain.
+With TilePay, it is possible to pay for real-time access to IoT sensors using micropayments.